dotnet/AspNetCore.Docs/azure-lifecycle/04-cicd.md

 ## Disconnect local Git deployment

-The local Git deployment needs to be removed.
+Remove the local Git deployment with the following steps.
 VSTS both replaces and augments that functionality.

 1. Open the [Azure portal](https://portal.azure.com/), and navigate to the *staging (mywebapp\<unique_number\>/staging)* Web App.
 The Web App can be quickly located by entering *staging* in the portal's search box: